 Two Day In-Person Training – 12 Hours Total

 One of the most challenging aspects of the Training and Preceptorship Program is to ensure participants are comfortable with assessing patients and treating them safely with confidence and precision.

 This two-day course begins with a 4-hour review of Course 1 and Course 2 with an advanced focus on practical skills

-The Hands-on Mentoring on the second day includes procedure preparation and significant time for injecting selected models under direct supervision of an expert mentor.
+The Hands-on Training continues on the second day with procedure preparation and significant time for injecting selected models under direct supervision of an expert mentor.
 This 8-hour class is limited to four participants to encourage close, interactive discussions throughout the important injection sessions.